Do you think tap water in the US is safe to drink? Think again!

 Carbon Filtration

 A Carbon filter can eliminate chlorine, filter bacteria, chloramines, volatile organic compounds A (VOCs), and pesticides.
-It uses an activated carbon filter to absorb and bind all harmful substances to get clean water.
+It uses an activated carbon block filter to absorb and bind all harmful substances to get clean water.

 The pros of carbon filtration include the following: